dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T123: Holding power accountable is vital for public welfare.
+### T123: Powerholders must be accountable for their actions.

 |Support|
 |---|